IIIF/api/source/api/image/2.0/index.md

 ##  3. Identifier

 The API places no restrictions on the form of the identifiers that a server may use or support, although the identifier _MUST_ be expressed as a string.
 All special characters (e.g. ? or #) _MUST_ be URI encoded to avoid unpredictable client behaviors.
 The URI syntax relies upon slash (/) separators so any slashes in the identifier _MUST_ be URI encoded (aka. percent-encoded, replace / with %2F ).
-See discussion in [Section 9 - URI Encoding and Decoding](#url-encoding-and-decoding).
+See discussion in [URI Encoding and Decoding][uri-encoding-and-decoding].

 ##  4. Image Request Parameters

 All parameters described below are required for compliant construction of a IIIF image API URI.
 The sequence of parameters in the URI _MUST_ be in the order described below.
 The order of the parameters is also intended as the order of the operations by which the service should manipulate the image content.
 Thus, the requested image content is first extracted as a region of the complete image, then scaled to the requested size, rotated and transformed into the color depth and format.
 This resulting image content is returned as the representation for the URI.
 Image and region dimensions in pixels are always given as an integer numbers.
 Intermediate calculations may use floating point numbers and the rounding method is implementation specific.
 Some parameters, notably percentages, may be specified with floating point numbers.
-These should have at most 10 decimal digits and consist only of decimal digits and “.” with a leading zero if less than 1.
+These should have at most 10 decimal digits and consist only of decimal digits and "." with a leading zero if less than 1.

 ###  4.1.
 Region

 The region parameter defines the rectangular portion of the full image to be returned.
-Region can be specified by pixel coordinates, percentage or by the value “full”, which specifies that the entire image should be returned.
+Region can be specified by pixel coordinates, percentage or by the value "full", which specifies that the entire image should be returned.

 | Form |  Description |
 | ------------------------ | ------------ |